richsnyder/fzmq/README.md

 License
 -------

-FZMQ is copyright (c) 2015 Richard Snyder.
-FZMQ is free software subject to the terms of the Mozilla Public License, v.
-2.0.
+FZMQ is, per 17 USC § 101, a joint work of iMatix Corporation and Contributors and the United States Government.
+Portions developed solely by U.S. Government personnel are not subject to copyright protections in the United States.
+These portions are individually marked.
+The joint work as a whole is subject to the terms of the Mozilla Public License, v 2.0.
 Terms of use can be found in `LICENSE.md` or at <http://mozilla.org/MPL/2.0/>.

 ØMQ is copyright (c) 2007-2015 iMatix Corporation and Contributors.  ØMQ is